5 other debts to clear before paying down your mortgage

 It will be harder to consolidate commercial and industrial property loans bought under investment-holding companies, as company funds are not supposed to be mixed with personal funds.
 Directors will have to offer interest-free loan to the company for loan redemption if you like, but there are implications on tax, accounting, etc.

-Lowest 2.40% Fixed (Min $500k)
+Lowest 1.15%* (Min $500k)

 4. Overseas Property Loan

-This is an area where it also makes financial sense if you are paying a much higher mortgage interest rate for your overseas properties especially in certain jurisdictions which offer no fixed rate option for foreign investors
+This is an area where it also makes financial sense if you are paying a much higher mortgage interest rate for your overseas properties especially in certain jurisdictions which offer no good fixed rate option for foreign investors

 5. CPF OA (Ordinary Account)